conan-io/conan-io.github.io/_posts/2019-08-30-package-id-modes.markdown

      fmt/5.3.0@bincrafters/stable: Exported revision: 30bb32c064e1c43b70d5cb9e2749e484
      ```

-     If we compute the package ID of our recipe, now it is a different one, and only the recipe
+     If we compute the package ID of our consumer recipe, now it is a different one,
-     revision of the ``fmt`` package has changed.
+     and only the recipe revision of the ``fmt`` package has changed.

      ```bash
      ⇒  conan info . --only id  --profile=default